-For information and reservations please contact the Office of Admissions at (920) 923-7650
+For information or to RSVP, please contact the Office of Admission at (920) 923-7650.

-2012 Sabre Welcome/New Student Orientation is the follow up program to SOAR.
-This event begins Friday, August 24 and ends on Monday, September 3, 2012.
+2014 Sabre Welcome/New Student Orientation is the follow up program to SOAR.
+This event begins Friday, August 22 and ends on Monday, August 25, 2014.
 This program is for both residential and commuter students guiding them to adjust to campus, learning how to be a successful student at Marian and assisting them in meeting their peers.
 The focus of the welcome event is to introduce students to the Mission and Values of Marian, through interactive activities and sessions.
 In addition, the students are introduced to the University community by participating in an Opening Pinning Ceremony.
 Family and friends are invited to this ceremony as well.

-All members of the Marian community are working constantly to create a community of learning.
+All members of the Marian community are constantly working to create a community of learners.
 Academic success is one outcome.
 Students need to set expectations and goals in regard to their academic future.
-A variety of programs are conducted throughout the semester to help address the academic needs of the first year students.
+A variety of programs are conducted throughout the semester to help address the academic needs of the first-year students.

-First Year Seminar course
+First-Year Seminar course

 Paul and Elder Critical Thinking Model

 Students in Marian University’s First-Year Seminar explore critical thinking with the use of the Paul and Elder Critical Thinking Model.
 To learn more about this model please visit the Paul and Elder website: www.criticalthinking.org.